Adsense

 6. Air Pollution

-• Chemical fertilizers release harmful gases like nitrous oxide.
+• Chemical fertilizers release harmful gases such as nitrous oxide (N₂O), a potent greenhouse gas.

-• Contributes to greenhouse effect and climate change.
+• These emissions contribute to the greenhouse effect and accelerate climate change.

 7. Decline in Crop Quality